EMRL/stir/README.md

 Usage: deploy [options] [target] ...

 Options:
-  -u, --update           If there are no available updates, halt deployment -F, --force            Skip all user interaction, forces 'Yes' to all actions -S, --skip-update      Skip any Wordpress core/plugin updates -c, --current          Deploy a project from current working directory -s, --strict           Any error will halt deployment completely -V, --verbose          Output more process information to screen -q, --quiet            Display minimal output on screen -d, --debug            Run in debug mode
+  -F, --force            Skip all user interaction, forces 'Yes' to all actions -S, --skip-update      Skip any Wordpress core/plugin updates -u, --update           If no available Wordpress updates, halt deployment -m, --merge            Force merge of branches
+  -c, --current          Deploy a project from current working directory
+  -V, --verbose          Output more process information to screen -q, --quiet            Display minimal output on screen -d, --debug            Run in debug mode
-  -h, --help             Display this help and exit -v, --version          Output version information and exit
+  -s, --strict           Any error will halt deployment completely -h, --help             Display this help and exit -v, --version          Output version information and exit

+Other Options:
+  --slack-test           Test global Slack integration --function-list        Output a list of all functions() --variable-list        Output a list of all variables used by deploy
 ```

 ## How It Works